Instructor: Alex Leviton

 Duration: four weeks

-We’ll work together, step by confidence-building step, to better tune into that part of your brain where imagination and inspiration flow.
+We’ll work together, step by resilience-building step, to open that part of your brain where imagination and inspiration flow.
 You’ll devise your own Creativity Manual to learn how your talent best operates, which you’ll build upon in each of the four sessions… and for the rest of your life!

 WRITE LIKE A BABY PANDA CURRICULUM